-The format for the talk was the students were separated into boys and girls classes and a 20 minute slide presentation was shown which was very general in nature, showing the reproductive anatomy on plastic models and the physiology of fertilization using drawings.
+The format for the talk was the students were separated into boys and girls classes and a twenty minute slide presentation was shown which was very general in nature showing the reproductive anatomy on plastic models and the physiology of fertilization using drawings.
 There was nothing graphic or objectionable about the slide show.
-But then the lights were turned on and the expert (me) was available to answer questions from the boys.
+Following the slide presentation the lights were turned on, and the expert (me) was available to answer questions from the boys.
 The nurses were scheduled as experts for the girls to avoid possible embarrassment to the girls.

-The third year I was assigned to be the reproductive expert at Hugh Goodwin, and based on my previous experience, I made certain with the scheduling nurse that I would have a monitor in the room.
+The third year I was assigned to be the reproductive expert at Hugh Goodwin, and based on my previous experience I made certain with the scheduling nurse I would have a monitor in the room.
 She assured me there would definitely be a school official in the room.
-The presentation was to be on a Monday morning at 9 AM, and I made certain I had no appointment conflicts that morning.
+The presentation was to be on a Monday morning at 9 A.M., and I made certain I had no appointment conflicts that particular morning.

 About 10 P.M. on Sunday evening I received a phone call from a Hugh Goodwin representative telling me there had been a fire about an hour earlier, and a significant portion of the school had been damaged.
 The school would be closed for several days.
 Plans had to be made for temporary class room space and the reproductive class would be cancelled for this year.
 I hung up the phone and praised the Lord no one was injured in the fire, and I was given a reprieve from the “sex talk” for another year.